GraphGPT/graphgpt.github.io/README.md

 This is the repository that contains the source code for the [GraphGPT project page](https://graphgpt.github.io/).

-If you use GPT in your project, please kindly cite:
+If you use GraphGPT in your project, please kindly cite:
 ```

 ```